 Screenshots from the never-finished AGA Amiga version of Moon Child, featuring the Hoi character as an automated sidekick

 Despite the repeated bad luck we had with publishers, we still receive emails every now and then from people telling us how much childhood fun they had with one or more of our games, decades after we created them.
+And we've become friends for life.
 That alone makes it all worthwhile.

 Game title ● Year ● Publisher